ITU-BDSA23-GROUP1/Chirp/README.md

 Test:
 In Chirp folder run the command: dotnet test

+Build:
+In Chirp folder run the command: dotnet build

 Run program:
 First start a server in one terminal by navigating to Chirp.CSVDBService In there run the command: dotnet run